Birmingham-City-Uni/milestones-ai-24-25-basmah113/README.md

 [bin] (contains compiled binaries)
 [code] (contains source code)
-imgs (contains projects images and visual assets) [Readme] (this file contains documentation)
+imgs (contains projects images and visual assets) [labs] (contains lab workshops from week to week, documenting the progress of lectures) .gitignore (contains untracked files to ignore in Git such as Build files, logs) [Readme] (this file contains documentation)
 [video] (this file will contain gameplay and project demo videos with h264/aac however not yet implemented)